adamParker96/SaaS_App_Tech_Challenge/README.md

 # SaaS_App_Tech_Challenge
 For my interview with Autodesk, I was asked to design and create a SaaS application that met their criteria.
 I created a Knowledge Base tool (Confluence-esque) that uses an API-based backend to retrieve, create, and update data for frontend viewing.
+I had one week to do this.

 ---------------------------------------------------------